UnDeadBandit/Kayaan-Portfolio/articles/SEPM-article.md

-# SEPM: Object-Oriented Analysis and Design (OOAD)
+# Software Engineering & Project Management: Object-Oriented Analysis and Design (OOAD)

 Object-Oriented Analysis and Design (OOAD) is a core methodology in modern software engineering that helps developers build robust, maintainable, and scalable software systems.
 By modeling software as interacting **objects** rather than procedural code, OOAD bridges the gap between real-world business requirements and their software implementation.